 Follow me on:

-My daily life is filled with unravelling the mysteries of animal behaviour.
-My main interest lies in understanding the group- and population-level consequences of behavioral heterogeneity, especially of wildlife, and for this, I focus on concepts such as animal personality, social networks, foraging, communication, migration and learning.
-Study models include (but are not restricted to): waterfowl, songbirds, bats and fish.
+My daily life is filled with unraveling the mysteries of animal behaviour.
+My main interest lies in understanding the group- and population-level consequences of behavioral heterogeneity, especially of wildlife.
+Hereby, I focus on concepts such as animal personality, social networks, foraging, communication, migration, and learning.
+Study models include (but are not restricted to): waterfowl, songbirds, bats, and fish.

 Besides studying animal behaviour, I wish to inspire people with facts and stories about the amazing ways animals behave.
 In 2016, I very much enjoyed being a lecturer for our Massive Open Online Course (MOOC) on animal behaviour, free to participate for everyone.
 As a female scientist, I also think it is important to set an example for girls all over the world.
 Science is not just a boy thing.